suku60/moviesaurus_frontend/README.md

 -- EXTERNAL THINGS --
 - develop MOVIESAURUS logo / front page
+- profile: be able to modify your own sidebar

 EXTRA FOR FREE TIME:
 [1] css & js animation all data fields at register go inside the register div and then it sends the data.
 [2] develop further: